What Can Citizens Do? – The Standard Newspaper | Gambia

 Some of the people who were entrusted with selling of those assets for, and on behalf of the Gambian people in order to recover a portion of it for the public coffers saw this as an opportunity to enrich themselves.
 They went about sharing and buying these items at rates far below their market prices.

-Sickened by this rot, a group of citizens wrote to the Inspector General of Police seeking a permit to go out and protest to register their unhappiness about the issue.
+Sickened by this rot, a group of citizens wrote to the Inspector General of Police seeking a permit to protest to register their unhappiness about the issue.
 Protesting and bringing these issues to the attention of the media is one way to deal with this type of problem.

 More often than not, the hype following this type of revelations lasts for only a few days before it dies down and it will be business as usual.
 Something else, perhaps a more scandalous thing will happen, and the focus will move to that.
 With a protest and media reports maybe, just maybe, this will remain in the public eye for longer.